-a logical flag to save composition of maps instead of individual maps of a sector map.
+a logical flag to save composition of maps instead of individual maps of a sector a logical flag to save the transfer map Rij without effects from higher order map (Tijk).
+This option should be used to get it in the correct format for TRAIN.